comp426-2022-fall/a99-group01/README.md

 Your project should take the form of a Node package, with all of the attendant items associated with that.
 The following three script commands should work in your package:

-1. `npm install` - Install dependencies for your package.
 2. `npm test` - Start app, check that everything can run, and then stop app.
 3. `npm run` - Command to bring up all parts of the app/system's server scripts.

 Your team is responsible for incorporating the following specifications and deliverables into your final project:

 3. Database specifications
-	1. User database (if relevant) - registration details (username, email address, etc.)
 	2. Interaction database - details of user interactions (login history, access logs, etc.)
 4. Documentation
-	1. License documenation - Choose a license and include it in the repository just like we have been.
-	1. README.md file with basic descriptiong, installation requirements/instructions, dependency list, run instructions
-	3. `/docs/` directory containing full documentation of every available API endpoint that you create for your app.
-This directory shoud also house an archive of your planning documentation.
 	2. Code comments (preferably referring to the documentation)
 	3. User instructions in the interface
 5. Demo video